Greetings from the Health and Social Care team at Jisc,

 Share your story…

-We’d like to see more colleges get involved with awareness campaigns that aim to promote a better understanding of medical conditions.
-Are you taking part in Stroke awareness month in May?
+We’d like to see more colleges get involved with awareness campaigns that aim to promote a better understanding of care processes.
+Did you take part in World Parkinson’s day’s week in April?
 We’d love to hear about it if you are, please get in touch.

 Tell us what you think